vmware-tanzu/cartographer/.github/SECURITY.md

 ## Requesting to Join

-Send new membership requests to <DISTRIBUTORS EMAIL LINK>.
+Send new membership requests to cartographer-distributors@googlegroups.com.
 In the body of your request please specify how you qualify for membership and fulfill each criterion listed in the Membership Criteria section above.

 ## Confidentiality, integrity and availability